tarunkumar910/tarunkumar910/README.md

 **Cybersecurity Skills**

 * **Ethical Hacking**: Proficient in penetration testing, vulnerability assessment, and threat analysis.
-Network Security: Skilled in traffic monitoring, packet analysis using tools like Wireshark and Nmap.
+* **Network Security**: Skilled in traffic monitoring, packet analysis using tools like Wireshark and Nmap.
-Web Application Security: Experienced with OWASP ZAP, Burp Suite for detecting vulnerabilities.
+* **Web Application Security**: Experienced with OWASP ZAP, Burp Suite for detecting vulnerabilities.
-SIEM: Familiar with log analysis and implementation of tools like Elastic Stack.
+* **SIEM**: Familiar with log analysis and implementation of tools like Elastic Stack.

-Programming and Scripting
+**Programming and Scripting**

-Languages: Python, Java, C, JavaScript.
+* **Languages**: Python, Java, C, JavaScript.
-Developed scripts for automating security tasks and mitigating threats.
+* Developed scripts for automating security tasks and mitigating threats.

-Web Development
+**Web Development**

-Proficient in HTML, CSS, Bootstrap for responsive web design.
+* Proficient in HTML, CSS, Bootstrap for responsive web design.
-Created user-friendly UI with performance optimization for desktop and mobile platforms.
+* Created user-friendly UI with performance optimization for desktop and mobile platforms.

-IoT Systems
+**IoT Systems**

-Expertise in IoT development, including designing biometric systems with Arduino.
+* Expertise in IoT development, including designing biometric systems with Arduino.
-Ensured secure data integration and hardware-software interaction.
+* Ensured secure data integration and hardware-software interaction.

-Soft Skills
+**Soft Skills**
-Problem-solving: Enhanced through participation in coding challenges and cybersecurity rooms.
+* **Problem-solving**: Enhanced through participation in coding challenges and cybersecurity rooms.
-Teamwork: Collaborated on hackathons and projects to deliver impactful solutions.
+* **Teamwork**: Collaborated on hackathons and projects to deliver impactful solutions.
-Communication: Created detailed security reports and presented findings effectively.
+* **Communication**: Created detailed security reports and presented findings effectively.
 ## Tools
 [Provide tools and break them down into categories.
 Use ChatGPT to help create the link - Remove this afterwards]]